audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 Parameter | Type | Description
 --------- | ---- | -----------
 `limit` | Integer | Limit the number of items in each 'shelf' of the response.
-Default value is `10`.
+The default value is `10`.
-`include` | String | A comma separated list of what to include with the library items.
+`include` | String | A comma-separated list of what to include with the library items.
 The only current option is `rssfeed`.

 ### Response